saucelabs/saucectl-run-action/README.md

       MY_FIRST_VAR=VALUE
       MY_SECOND_VAR=VALUE

-    # Specify an alternative configuration file for this execution.
+    # Specifies an alternative configuration file for this execution.
     # Default: .sauce/config.yml
     config-file: .sauce/myconfig.yml

     # Specifies the Sauce Labs data center through which tests will run.
     # Valid values are us-west-1 or eu-central-1.
+    # `region` is mandatory and should be set either in the Sauce Config file or by using the `--region` flag.
     region: us-west-1

     # Controls how many suites run in parallel.